 At a basic level this involves creating a Position Description that clearly explains the expectations of the role.
 It’s not uncommon for sales people to be expected to attend trade shows, or respond to customers outside of ‘normal’ office hours, or to perform some other related tasks within the business.
 All that should be spelled out in the PD ideally with an indication of how much time should be spent on each category of activity.

-Additionally, and probably most importantly, the PD should contain clear Key Performance Indicators (KPI’s) along with how and when those KPI’s will be measured and reported.
+Additionally, and probably most importantly, the PD should contain clear Key Performance Indicators [link will connect with our new site Vectis Advisors] along with how and when those KPI’s will be measured and reported.
 The metrics selected for KPI’s should include a combination of lagging KPI’s (such as sales invoiced) as well as leading KPI’s (such as the number of sales calls made, or the number of quotes prepared).

 A good PD will also include ‘essential’ and ‘desirable’ characteristics of the person holding the role.
 These characteristics, attitudes or traits should also reflect the overall company culture and set expectations of how the person will undertake their responsibilities.

 3) Set up the sales process within your CRM system

 In the early days of the business, when the founder was doing all the sales, it is often the case they have all the client information in their head.
 They’ve built up that knowledge over time, and it could be second-nature to them.
 They may feel they don’t need to keep notes or have more structured sales records.
 But a new sales person will need a more reliable system they can access to know what’s happening with each client.

 And from the founders perspective you’ll want to know what the sales person has been doing.
 You’ll want to see some notes, actions and outcomes from their sales work.
 Sure, you can always get a verbal report to give you an update, however over time you’ll need to be capturing and analysing the results of sales activities.